Mike Arpaia

 Blockchain Infrastructure

-Given my background working with distributed systems, cryptography, and economics, my personal mental model of blockchains is one of Byzantine fault tolerant distributed systems with cryptographic verifiability and economic security.
+Given my background working with distributed systems, cryptography, and economics, my personal mental model of blockchains is one of coordinated distributed systems with cryptographic verifiability and economic security.

 A consensus and validation approach to blockchain architecture